Post-Operative Cleft-Lift Instructions

 Showering: It is OK to get in a shower after twenty-four hours and get the incision and the drain wet, but do not soak in a tub or go swimming.
 It is imperative that the area be cleaned after bowel movements – and using wet-wipes to clean the area, or showering at that time will usually do a good job at keeping the area clean.

 Diet: There are no restrictions on diet after the surgery, but there are some recommendations.
 Eat a diet high in protein (meat, fish, poultry, etc).
 There are some vitamins and amino acid supplements that I recommend to promote healing.
 You can find information about that if you follow this link.

 Constipation: Sometimes the pain medication can cause constipation.
 It is OK to take a stool softener or milk of magnesia as needed.

 Antibiotics: I will have prescribed one or two antibiotics for you to take for the week after the surgery.
 Please take them as directed.

 Pain: I will have injected some long-acting local anesthetic during the surgery.
-This lasts about 12 hours, and when it wears off there may be a bit more discomfort than there was earlier.
+There is a new medication called Exparel, which can last as long as 72 hours, and I use this when it is available.
+When it wears off there may be a bit more discomfort than there was earlier.
 If needed, take the pain medication I have prescribed.
 If this is too strong or doesn’t agree with you take acetaminophen (Tylenol) or ibuprofen (Motrin, Advil) if you are not allergic to these and they do not bother your stomach.